DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 **8 - 2025-08-28**
 - trial enabling /export sub routes on dev env
+- add `/projects/{project_id}/internal-contacts/*` to all environments using a regex match.
+GET and POST requests expected for creating urns.
+RegEx: `^projects/.*/internal-contacts`

 **7 - 2925-08-22** - Promote team projects, your projects and project handover to production
 **6 - 2025-08-20**
 - add privacy notice, groups, service support (LAs and URNs) in production
 - add `/projects/{project_id}/academy-urn` to all environments using a regex match.
 GET and POST requests expected for creating urns.
-RegEx: `projects/.*/academy-urn`
+RegEx: `^projects/.*/academy-urn$`
 - for tighter checks, we could consider RegEx: `^\/projects\/([0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12})\/academy-urn$`

 **5 - 2025-08-15** - add privacy notice and groups routes, and add feature flag to service support (LAs and URNs) in production